arminfro/dd-back-up/README.md

 dd-back-up run [--dry]
 ```

-The "back-up" command will read the configuration file, mount the backup filesystem if necessary, perform the backup for each specified device, and finally unmount the filesystem.
+The "back-up" command will mount the backup filesystem if necessary, perform the backup for each specified device, and finally unmount the filesystem.
 The backup will be saved in the root directory of the mounted filesystem.
-The file will have a name like `Micro_Line-10170080900002B1-2023-06-15.img`, containing model, serial and date.
+The file will have a name like `2023-06-15_desktop_Micro-Line_10170080910002B1.img`, containing the backup device name, the model, the serial and the date.

-Please note that the dd command is used under the hood to perform the actual backup.
 Make sure to exercise caution when specifying the backup devices and the target filesystem/partition and use the `--dry` flag to see what devices would be backed up before running it.

 License: